colxi/rest-api-service/README.md

 RESTAPiService microlibrary brings a quick and flexible solution to initiate a generic RESTful API server application with NodeJs.

 - ✅ Flexible & Configurable
-- ✅ Tiny & light : only 30 kB
+- ✅ Tiny & light : about 30 kB
 - ✅ Private Endpoints supported (token authentication)
 - ✅ Support for secure connections ( https )
 - ✅ Minimum boilerplate to initialize